sergei202/okcoders-module2/week2/homework.md

 - Remember how we created a click handler?

 ### Part 2
 Add a `<div>` tag with some text.
-Now make the button to change the background color of the text (get rid of the alert from Part 1).
+Now make the button change the background color of the text (get rid of the alert from Part 1).

 ##### Hints
 - Remember how we used the [`.css()`](http://api.jquery.com/css/) method in class?